-COM Immunization Form – If you have any questions regarding immunizations, please contact Vicki Busseno or 352-273-7973.
+COM Immunization Form – If you have any questions regarding immunizations, please email Vicki Busseno or call 352-273-7973.
 It is important that you identify yourself as a medical student.
 Medical students have stricter requirements than some other UF students.
 The immunization requirements for matriculation to the College of Medicine are as follows:

 Prior to the start of medical school, you must provide documentation of: